dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

      For background, [Wikipedia's 8n1-UART protocol writeup is reasonable](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).

-  3. The main fragility of this approach is that since the GPIO pin's have no buffering, if a message arrives when the recipient is not listening, the message will disappear.
+  3. The main fragility of this approach is that since the GPIO pins have no buffering, if a message arrives when the recipient is not listening, the message will disappear.
 As an extension: modify your pi so that when a message arrives, it receives an interrupt